 And with that, we become firm chums – bonding over a shared love of punk music and Jasper Carrot routines from the Seventies, amongst other things.
 During the next couple of years, we enjoy many a pint together, laugh until we nearly piss ourselves and develop that kind of rare, unspoken language best friends have: where just a nod or a smile says everything.

 Steve soon proves to be a great listener, too.
 He doesn’t always have the right answers and probably gets sick of hearing my woes (I know I do) but he takes the time to hear me out.
 Looking back, more than anything, I wish he had come to me.
-Even now, I can’t think of a day gone by when I haven’t thought about him.
+I can’t think of a day gone by when I haven’t thought about him.

 From what I can gather, on his last night, Steve was down The Lion and showed no signs of distress or despair.
 He was his usual amiable self: knocking back beers and chatting with friends.
 No one with him that evening had cause for concern or any inkling of what was about to happen the following day.
 Perhaps he didn’t want to burden anyone or maybe he was resigned to his chosen fate.
 I don’t know.

 In the days, weeks and months that follow Steve’s suicide, I hit the bottle big time.
 I always have in times of crisis.
 It’s a fucking stupid coping mechanism.
 I’ve suffered with anxiety and depression since my late teens, but this is something else entirely – profound, complex and merciless in its emotional severity.
 All the grief and regret I’d buried deep inside following my father’s death (2010) comes flooding back and melds with the heartbreak over my best friend.
-Shattered by remorse, alcohol is the glue that puts me back together, albeit temporarily.
+Shattered by remorse, alcohol is the glue that puts me back together albeit temporarily.
 I’m such a mess that I can’t even face attending Steve’s funeral.
 I loathe and detest myself for letting him down and wallow in perpetual torment.

-I’ve let Steve down.
+I let Steve down.

-I’ve let Dad down.
+I let Dad down.

-I’ve let everyone down.
+I let everyone down.

 I am fucking worthless.

 December 2015.
-Instead of drinking in the local and staggering home at closing time, instead, I book into a hotel for two or three days and continue boozing myself into oblivion there.
+Instead of drinking in the local and staggering home at closing time, instead, I form an ingenious plan to book into a hotel for two or three days and continue boozing myself into oblivion there.
 Heading home in a taxi after my latest binge, I’m feeling somewhat under the weather.
 I’m not exactly hung over but conscious of a nagging twinge down the left side of my stomach.
 It’s nothing, I say to myself.
 A few hours kip and I’ll be right as rain, ready to indulge in the season’s festivities.

-Boxing Day, just after lunchtime, and having failed to finish a leftover turkey dinner, I’m in a really bad way.
+Boxing Day, just after lunchtime, and having failed to finish a leftover turkey dinner, I’m in a bad way.
 The pain in my stomach is growing worse by the hour and wave after wave of nausea consumes me.
-Back in my early twenties and whilst at university, I’d suffered a truly horrendous attack of acute pancreatitis, which hospitalised me for two weeks.
+Back in my early twenties and whilst at university, I’d suffered an horrendous attack of acute pancreatitis, which hospitalised me for two weeks.
 The pain I’m experiencing now feels remarkably similar.
-A few hours later I can barely stand up, so Mum calls an ambulance.
+A few hours later I can barely stand up so Mum calls for an ambulance.
 After a few hours in the A & E Department, I’m examined and as suspected, it’s pancreatitis – chronic this time – so I’m shunted up to the ward at around 4am.
 But due to budget cuts, not just any ward: the geriatric ward, no less.
 The doctors visit me later that morning and give me the usual ‘booze is gonna kill you’ speech, but I’m more interested in arranging to be moved to another ward where I can recuperate properly.
 The majority of my fellow patients are clearly in the latter stages of dementia and awake most of the night, which eventually results in me self-discharging.
-Back home, I last about three hours before Mum calls for another ambulance.
+Back home, I last about three hours before Mum rings for a second ambulance.
 I’m seriously ill and doubled over in agony as I’m driven back to hospital.
 I stick it out for six more days and on the seventh, the doctors send me home again.
 Before I leave, a surgeon stops by and gives it to me straight: if I carry on like this, I will be dead in six months.
 He’s right, of course.
 I simply cannot do this anymore.
 I’m fed up of hangovers and hospitals.
 Perhaps it’s time for me to hang up my drinking trousers once and for all.
 I can’t explain how or why, but something inside me changes.
 It’s as if a switch has been turned off.
 Miraculously, my thirst for booze disappears as quickly as it arrived all those years ago.

 I’m sick of it.